 - Gorge Delights Marketing New Fruit Products, Good Fruit Grower magazine, 2003 - Oregon company turns lower-grade pears into fruit bars.

 - Gorge Delights - Adding Value to Pears, Ag Marketing Resource Center, 2004 - Profile of the company that processes fruit into fresh-cut slices and is making pear nutrition bars.

 - Pear Bureau Northwest - This nonprofit marketing organization was established in 1931 to promote fresh pears grown in Oregon and Washington.
 Pears are distributed under the USA Pears logo.

 - Pear Fact Sheet, Northwest Horticultural Council.

 - Pears, World Markets and Trade, FAS, USDA - This link provides domestic pear production and trade figures.

 - Rasmussen Farms is located in Oregon’s Hood River Valley.
-Established in 1945, the farm raises several fruits and vegetables, including pears, and flowers.
-The operation hosts several seasonal events and sells products from its farm store and online.
+Established in 1945, the farm raises several fruits and vegetables, including pears.
+The operation sells products from its farm store and online.
 The farm sponsors a Pear Party one weekend in September.
 The party features 18 kinds of pears, along with pear desserts and products.

 - Virginia Gold Orchard, Natural Bridge, Virginia - Paul and YoungSuk Estabrook grow and market certified organic Asian pears on their orchard, which was established in 1990.
 Together with their two children, they manage 4,000 trees from 16 different varieties.
 Pears are sold directly from the orchard.
 Online orders are taken for 10-pound gift boxes.